The other side of Lake Wakatipu: Mt Nicholas Station

-The story of Mt Nicholas High Country Farm
+The history of Mt Nicholas High Country Farm

 Mt Nicholas Station was originally settled back in the 1860s.
-Life wasn’t easy here in those times with such a challenging climate and landscape.
-Heavy snowfalls, limited resources, and newly introduced species like rabbits made running a successful farm a challenge.
-The farm was also very isolated with the nearest town a two-day horse ride away.
+Things weren’t easy back then and these hardy pioneers endured remoteness, a challenging climate and a sometimes disheartening environment to farm on.
+Heavy snowfalls, limited resources, and newly introduced species like rabbits made running the farm successfully a challenge.
+The nearest town was a two-day horse ride away.

-Through all of the challenges, Mt Nicholas Farm prevailed and in 1976 the Butson family took over the farm.
-Today, the Butson family still owns and operates Mt Nicholas Station.
-Original owners Robert and Linda Butson have now retired to Te Anau, while their adult daughter Kate and her husband Jack, have taken over management.
-It has, and always will be, a family farm!
+Through all of the challenges, Mt Nicholas Farm prevailed, and in 1976 the Butson family took over.
+Today, the Butsons still own and operate Mt Nicholas Station.
+Original owners Robert and Linda Butson have retired to Te Anau, and their daughter Kate and her husband Jack, have taken over the management.
+This special slice of New Zealand history has and always will be, a family farm.
+Discover more about one of New Zealand’s oldest farms, Mt Nicholas Station.

-Unlike most sheep that are bred for meat, merino sheep are specifically bred for their wool.
-Merino wool is a special type of wool, that is extremely fine and soft so it doesn’t itch and can be worn close to the skin.
-It is biodegradable, warm, fire-retardant, wicks away moisture, and doesn’t s smell when you sweat.
-These qualities make merino wool highly sought after around the world for many types of clothing and use.
+Merino wool is an extremely fine and soft type of wool which doesn’t itch and can be worn close to the skin.
+It is biodegradable, warm, fire-retardant, wicks away moisture, and doesn’t smell if you sweat while wearing it.
+These qualities make merino wool highly sought after around the world where it used for many types of clothing.
+The wool produced at Mt Nicholas is sent out to different companies on contract.
+Approximately one-third of the wool produced by Mt Nicholas is sent to Icebreaker, an iconic New Zealand outerwear brand.